MINIEX 2018 will be held at the RA Centre on Thursday, February 1, 2018, from 6 p.m. in Court A & B.

 MINIEX is especially designed to encourage collectors who wish to develop and display exhibits, and members of all clubs in the region are invited to enter their exhibits at MINIEX.

-Exhibits can be from 1 to 16 pages, and will be accepted in the following categories:
+Exhibits can be 1 Frame with 1 to 16 pages, and will be accepted in the following categories:

 Guidelines for exhibitors